randy3k/SendTextPlus/README.md

 This package improves [SendText](https://github.com/wch/SendText), particularly for `r`, `python` and `julia` syntaxes (Note: [IPython](https://ipython.org) is assumed for python codes.).
 It supports

-- Mac: Terminal, iTerm, RStudio(>0.99.769), R GUI, and Jupyter running on Chrome and Safari
+- Mac: Terminal, iTerm, RStudio, R GUI, and Jupyter running on Chrome and Safari
-- Linux: screen and tmux
+- Linux: gnome-terminal, screen, tmux and RStudio (gnome-terminal and RStudio require `xdotool`, it can be installed via `apt-get install xdotool`)
 - Windows: Cmder (see below to configure Cmder), Cygwin, R32, R64 and RStudio
 - SublimeREPL for R and python syntaxes (it works better with R)